WebAssembly/spec/md-proto/WebAssembly.md

 label.
 It returns the values of its operands.

 **Validation Algorithm:**
- - The operand sequence is [merged] into the control-flow stack entry `$depth` from the top.
+ - The operand sequence is [merged] into the control-flow stack top.
+ - The control-flow stack top's isThisAnIf value is required to be true.
  - An entry is popped off the control-flow stack.
- - A new entry is pushed onto the control-flow stack containing the operand sequence as its type sequence, and a limit value of the current length of the type stack.
+ - A new entry is pushed onto the control-flow stack containing the operand sequence as its type sequence, a limit value of the current length of the type stack, and an isThisAnIf value of true.

 > Each `else` needs a corresponding [`end`](#end).